• Pray for traditional religion to be replaced with genuine faith for those in the Roman Catholic Church.

 • Pray for the Portuguese Evangelical Alliance’s initiative to plant a church in every one of Portugal’s 316 counties by 2015.

-Lush green forests drape the rugged mountainsides of Portugal, feeding the thriving logging and cork industries for which the country is known.
+Lush green forests drape the rugged mountain sides of Portugal, feeding the thriving logging and cork industries for which the country is known.
 Bound by a single language, the Portuguese people have retained their national unity and ethnic identity for thousands of years.
-As a predominantly Catholic country, Portugal is even further unified by the culturally embedded traditions and practices of the church.
+As a predominantly Catholic country, Portugal is even further unified by the culturally embedded traditions and practices of the Church.
+Most citizens are proud to be Portuguese and appreciate their historical connection to the ocean in seafaring and exploration.
+The culture is generally formal, but the people can otherwise be very passionate and expressive.

 Source: Deus de Promessas, Portuguese worship song (언약의 하나님): cosmos10p